-Compare House Insurance
+Compare Home Insurance Policies

 Our guide explains everything you need to know to get the best policy at the lowest price.

 - New Zealand has many natural hazards, or risks, including floods, earthquakes, and landslips.
 Some places are riskier to live than others, as they experience more natural hazards.
 In the past, insurers would price insurance 'equally' based on the property size, regardless of its location.
 Now, insurers are facing higher costs to insure and are moving to price insurance specific to a property's location and history.
+These costs are being passed on home owners.

 - We have priced home-only insurance, and not included contents cover.
 We found even $25,000 of contents cover could increase some policies by 15% to 60%.
 Given house insurance's ongoing price rises, and how a number of New Zealanders are struggling to afford it (as reported in this Stuff article), our focus is on house-only.